lostintangent/gistpad/README.md

 - `GistPad: Follow User` - Follow another GitHub user, whuich allows you to browser/access/fork their Gists from within the `Gists` view.

-- `GistPad: Open Gist Files` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
-You can also specify a Gist ID directly, which doesn't require being signed in.
+- `GistPad: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
+You can also specify a gist by URL, `username/id`, or ID, which doesn't require being signed in.

 - `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, istead of "loose files".